Sir Percy Shelley, 3rd Baronet: Life

-Adult life

-Shelley inherited the baronetcy upon the death of his grandfather in 1844, becoming the 3rd Baronet of Castle Goring, Sussex.
-In 1845, giving his address as Putney (then a riverside village just upstream of London), he was elected to the Royal Thames Yacht Club.
+Shelley inherited the Shelley baronetcy upon the death of his grandfather, Timothy Shelley, in 1844, becoming the 3rd Baronet, of Castle Goring, Sussex.
+In 1845, giving his address as Putney (then a riverside village in Surrey just upstream of Clapham), he was elected to the Royal Thames Yacht Club.

 On 22 June 1848, he married Jane Gibson, one of nine illegitimate children of Thomas Gibson, a wealthy Newcastle banker, by Ann Shevill; Jane was the widow of the Hon.
 Charles Robert St. John, son of the 3rd Viscount Bolingbroke and the Viscountess Bolingbroke, Baroness Hompesch.
 The couple had no children, although they adopted Jane's niece, Bessie Florence Gibson, the youngest child of Jane's brother Edward Gibson.
-Bessie Gibson married Lieutenant-Colonel Leopold James Yorke Campbell Scarlett (grandson of the 1st Baron Abinger, a politician and judge), and was the mother of Shelley, Robert and Hugh Scarlett, the 5th, 6th and 7th Barons Abinger respectively.
+Bessie Gibson married Lieutenant-Colonel Leopold James Yorke Campbell Scarlett (grandson of the 1st Baron Abinger, a politician and judge), and was the mother of Shelley, Robert and Hugh Scarlett, the 5th, 6th and 7th barons Abinger respectively.

+In 1849, Shelley purchased Boscombe Manor, and carried out major building and alteration works between about 1850 and 1879.
+Around 1850, he built a temporary theatre in the garden but replaced this with a permanent internal theatre room in 1866.

 He was appointed High Sheriff of Sussex in 1865.
-He appeared in the 'Men of the Day' series in Vanity Fair in 1879 as "The Poet's Son", a caricature by Ape.
-The caption reads: "But he delights above all in yachting and in private theatricals, and is even now engaged in building a theatre for amateur performers.
-He is a gentleman."
-His London house he fitted with a private theatre; this was in Tite Street, Chelsea, a favoured and fashionable location for people of an artistic and literary disposition, according to The London Encyclopedia.
-While it was occupied by him and used for private performances, it caused no trouble.
-During a later period, however, it was rented to a tenant that used the facility for charity fund-raising performances where tickets were publicly sold, thus contravening the local bylaws.
 According to Yachting World, Shelley was a member of the prestigious and exclusive Royal Yacht Squadron at Cowes on the Isle of Wight.

-Death

-Shelley died in 1889 and was buried in the family vault in the churchyard of St Peter's Church, Bournemouth, reputedly with the heart of his father alongside him.
+Shelley died 5 December 1889 at Bournemouth, and was buried in the family vault in the churchyard of St Peter's Church, Bournemouth, reputedly with the heart of his father alongside him.
 In that vault, in addition to the patrilineal family, lie the remains of his maternal grandparents, namely Mary Wollstonecraft and William Godwin; Shelley and his wife were instrumental in moving their bones from St Pancras Old Church in London.
-The Shelley baronetcy passed to his first cousin, Edward Shelley (1827–1890), of Avington House, Hampshire, a Captain in the 16th Lancers, son of John Shelley (1806–1866), of Avington House, JP, DL, High Sheriff of Hampshire in 1853, the younger brother of Percy Bysshe Shelley.
+The Shelley baronetcy passed to his first cousin, Edward Shelley (1827–1890), of Avington House, Hampshire, a Captain in the 16th Lancers, son of John Shelley (1806–1866), JP, DL, of Avington House, High Sheriff of Hampshire in 1853, the younger brother of Percy Bysshe Shelley.